 In many travel circles, the Chase Sapphire travel credit cards are some of the most desirable travel rewards credit cards in the award travel realm.
 This is mostly because they earn Ultimate Rewards points that can be redeemed for cruises, hotel stays, plane tickets, or transferred to another loyalty program to list a few of the redemption options.
-If you have been considering applying for one of the Chase Sapphire Preferred® Card, here are some things you should know.
+If you have been considering applying for one of the Chase Sapphire cards, here are some things you should know about the Chase Sapphire vs Chase Sapphire Preferred.

 While this news might not be what you are hoping for, Chase has gone to great lengths to justify only offering two Sapphire products that both have an annual fee.
 As the Sapphire Preferred is most comparable to the original Sapphire “Classic,” most users can benefit from the $95 annual fee.
 For instance, the Ultimate Rewards points has a more robust sign-up bonus, better award travel redemption rate, extensive travel benefits, and doesn’t charge a foreign transaction fee.
 Heck, it’s even made out of metal!